Section A: When Can a Skilled Worker Take Additional Work?

 2. Consequences for the Employer

-For employers, non-compliance can directly impact their sponsor licence.
-During an audit or compliance visit, the Home Office may review records and working arrangements to determine whether the sponsor allowed or failed to prevent unauthorised work.
-Evidence of irregular or undocumented supplementary employment can result in enforcement action, including:
+For employers, breaches relating to supplementary work can directly impact their sponsor licence.
+During a Home Office compliance visit, officers may review records, working patterns, or payroll data to confirm whether the sponsor has allowed or failed to prevent unauthorised work.
+Evidence of irregular or undocumented supplementary employment can lead to sanctions, including:

-• Downgrading the sponsor licence from A-rating to B-rating.
+- Downgrading the sponsor licence from A-rating to B-rating.

-• Suspension or revocation of the licence in serious cases.
+- Suspension or revocation of the licence in serious cases.

-• Restrictions on assigning new Certificates of Sponsorship.
+- Restrictions on assigning new Certificates of Sponsorship.

 3. Reputational and Operational Risks

-Section F: Best Practice for Sponsor Compliance
+Section F: Sponsor Compliance Best Practices

 Sponsors who manage supplementary and secondary work requests effectively can reduce risk and demonstrate a culture of compliance.
 Home Office inspections place heavy emphasis on whether an organisation has reliable systems for monitoring sponsored workers’ hours, roles, and contractual changes.
 Proactive management helps employers respond confidently to any scrutiny and maintain an A-rated licence.